Teen Challenge for Boys in Newport News, Virginia

 Even if you are looking near Newport News, Virginia for a military school program for your son, consider that a prolonged separation from the peers and culture he’s being influenced by can be exactly what he needs.

-Teen Challenge Boarding School Students from Newport News, VA Learn a Better Way to Live
+Teen Challenge Boarding School Students from Newport News, Virginia Learn a Better Way to Live

 For Boys in Newport News, Virginia, Teen Challenge Paves the Way for Total Transformation

-Academic Success for Boys Transferring Credits Back to Newport News, VA
+Academic Success for Boys Transferring Credits Back to Newport News, Virginia

 Classes run all year long as students study at their own pace through first-rate curriculum.
 Certified teachers give additional instruction as needed.
 With this system, most teens who were failing or falling behind not just catch up but get far ahead.
 We meet all qualifications by the State of Florida for high school graduation, and students earn diplomas when they complete our academic program.
 Our high standards allow transfers to public institutions or to go on to college or the military.

 We emphasize spiritual life at all Teen Challenge programs, including Gateway Boys Academy.
-We offer to every cadet a relationship with Jesus Christ and strive to maintain a Godly atmosphere encouraging to Christian growth.
-Young men attend group Bible studies, go to chapel services twice weekly, and meet with a counselor to discuss individually assigned Bible studies meant to build character.
+Our staff model their relationship with Jesus Christ and strive to maintain a Godly atmosphere encouraging to Christian growth.
+Young men attend group sessions, and meet with a counselor to discuss individually assigned sessions meant to build character.

 Concentration on Virginia Family Restoration

 Teen Challenge focuses on family restoration.
-After four months, parents begin attending weekend events for training about boundaries, godly marriages, and positive parenting.
+After four months, parents can begin benefiting from insightful special training about boundaries, godly marriages, and positive parenting.

 Although not in Newport News, Virginia, it can be the sort of environment your boy needs to generate a change for the better.
 We invite you to call or fill out our inquiry form for our Teen Challenge boarding school today.